wistia/wistia-open-docs/_posts/embed-troubleshooting.md

 If your Internet connection is super speedy but you're still having playback issues, [send us a link](http://wistia.com/support/contact) to the page you're seeing the problem on, and we'll help you figure out what's happening there.

+## Video not resizing correctly

+[Video Foam]({{ '/video-foam' | post_url }}) is the best way to make a video responsive.

+Are you using Video Foam already, but your video is not responding correctly?
+Check to make sure that the parent container around your video is set to the correct width – that's what Video Foam will use to determine how wide the video should be.

 ## Video not displaying on mobile devices

-## Video not resizing correctly

 ## Video not collecting stats